|

 From Nordhausen, Germany diesel tram-trains run from the Bahnhofstraße in the previous camera onto the metre gauge rail network of the Harzer Schmalspurbahnen.
 No trams at these locations, but the webcams at Bahnhof Drei Annen Hohne and Bahnhof Brocken show the steam trains that share the network.
 They are both updated periodically and by clicking on the main view show an archive of earlier shots.

 These are traffic cameras in Potsdam, Germany.
-After selecting a language, clicking on a street name below the main image brings that view into the main window for a live picture.
+After selecting a language, choose the cameras from the map.
 The images automatically update very frequently but cameras are sometimes off-line.
 Trams are visible at several locations but camera positions vary.

 Here is the tramway and railway museum at Schönberger Strand near Kiel in Germany.
 The camera shows the tramway depot.
 A second camera from the menu on the left shows the railway.
 The museum tramway has a variable operation, but is usually working on weekends during the summer.
 The image automatically updates every minute.